cclairee326/detecting-credit-card-fraud/README.md

 ## Data Observations
 To analyze this data, I created tables and graphs using Seaborn and MatPlotLib to:
 - Organize by agency (to look at most popular agencies)
-- Organize by vendor (more specifically, single-occurance vendors)
+- Organize by vendor (more specifically, single-occurrance vendors)
 - Look at a concentrated study in casinos (since a lot of credit card fraud happens at casinos)

 ## Feature Engineering